Case Interview Practice

 Common mistakes

-Candidates often make several mistakes during their preparation:
+Candidates often make several common mistakes during case interviews:

-• Rushing through the analysis without thorough consideration.
+• Rushing through the analysis without thorough evaluation.

 Practice drills